 Child Tax Credit & Additional Child Tax Credit

-- For 2018 and 2019, the maximum credit increased to $2,000 per qualifying child.
+- For 2020, the maximum credit increased to $2,000 per qualifying child.

 - Up to $1,400 of the credit can be refundable for each qualifying child as the additional child tax credit.